atomrc/atomrc.github.io/posts/typescript-library-compilation-2023.md

     .loser {color: red;}
 </style>

-When we talk about compling TypeScript projects there are usually two different contexts that are often mixed together: compiling a library vs compiling an application.
+When we talk about compiling TypeScript projects there are usually two different contexts that are often mixed together: compiling a library vs compiling an application.

 Those two contexts have slightly different constraints and need to be considered separately.